-So-called private browsers are a standard feature in web browsers.
-They come with private-sounding names like Private Browsing, Private Tab, and Private Window.
+You probably expect your “private” browser to be private.
+It’s not.
+So-called private browsers are a standard feature of several web browsers, and have private-sounding names like Private Browsing, Private Tab, and Private Window.
 Using a private browsing mode can help you to do a lot of things, but maintaining total privacy isn’t one of them.

 That doesn’t mean they’re not useful.

 What is private browsing?

 Enter private browsing.